kanishka-linux/vinanti/README.md

                 vnt.start() # Process of fetching will start at this point

         + Use this api depending on need.
+Mostly useful, if users want to fire large number of requests.

     + **wait = In seconds** (This parameter works only domainwise.)